-The Half-Marathon, 10 km Road Run, 10 km Road Walk and Cross-Country events shall incorporate 3-person teams competition between Affiliates/Associates.
+The Half-Marathon, 10\ km Road Run, 10\ km Road Walk and Cross-Country events shall incorporate 3-person teams' competition between Member countries.
 Age bands for men and women 30 to 69 for this competition will be decided based on entry numbers.
-As the over 70's now compete over 6km this will be a separated age band.
+As the over 70's now competes over 6km, this will be a separated age band.

-The result for each age-band shall be decided by totaling the times of each team's first three finishers within that band.
-Each Affiliate/Associate shall be restricted to one team for each age-band.
+The result for each age-band shall be decided by totalling the times of each team's first three finishers within that band.
+Each Member country shall be restricted to one team for each age-band.
 Team awards shall consist of a medal to each of a team's top three finishers.